pimsmath/onlinecourses2020/content/course/optimal-transport-x.md

 math: true
 draft: false
 authors:
-  - Young-Heon Kim (UBC)
-  - Soumik Pal (University of Washington)
  - Brendan Pass (University of Alberta)
-  - Yanqin Fan (University of Washington)
 ---

 This course has two main objectives: first, to introduce a wide range of